29 January 2015

 Georgina Philippou, acting director of enforcement and market oversight at the FCA, said that this case should act as a warning that “if a firm's misconduct can be attributed to cultural failings, then we expect senior management to answer for this."

 The fines are another clear example of how a business can find itself at risk if it is not seen to be doing enough to prevent a breach of FCA regulations.
 Similar failures by a commercial organisation can also give rise to an offence under s.7 Bribery Act 2010 if adequate procedures are not put in place to prevent persons associated with the company from committing bribery offences.

 There is very much a need for businesses to take a proactive approach to complying with legislation and regulations.
 Businesses do therefore need to consider what they have in place now, what more could be done, how often should these procedures be reviewed and communicated to staff and relevant third parties.
 In essence, would a regulator or enforcement agency be satisfied that the business had done all it could reasonably be expected to do.

 The Martin case also highlighted the fact that merely engaging the services of an external compliance consultancy will not be enough to show that a firm is attempting to meet its obligations if the recommendations of the consultancy are not implemented.
 In fact, this could have the opposite effect if specific recommendations have been made for improvements and that these recommendations have been ignored, or not sufficiently implemented.

-Slater and Gordon Lawyers have over 30 years experience and are recognised leaders in the field of Business Crime and Regulation.
-For a free initial consultation call our Business Crime Solicitors 24/7 on freephone 0800 916 9054 or contact us online and we will call you.
+Slater and Gordon have over 30 years experience and are recognised leaders in the field of business crime and regulation.
+For a free initial consultation contact us here.